zhengying-liu/autodl-contrib/README.md

 - File format
 - TFRecord format

-### Matrix Format
-In the matrix format, each example is represented as a *feature vector*.
-If you are familiar with `scikit-learn`, you should be familiar with this matrix representation of datasets (e.g. `X`, `y`).
-So if you want to contribute data in this format, the minimum kit would be **two text files**: `dataset.data` and `dataset.solution`, containing respectively a matrix (`X`) with feature vectors and a matrix (`Y`) with labels, examples in lines and features in columns.

-This follows the standard [AutoML format](https://github.com/codalab/chalab/wiki/Help:-Wizard-%E2%80%90-Challenge-%E2%80%90-Data) used in prior AutoML challenges, from [2015](https://competitions.codalab.org/competitions/2321) to [2018](http://prada-research.net/pakdd18/index.php/call-for-competition/).
-The format includes metadata that we encourage you to provide.

-More details and [an example dataset](https://github.com/zhengying-liu/autodl-contrib/tree/master/matrix_format/iris-AutoML) in matrix format can be found in the sub-directory [`matrix_format`](https://github.com/zhengying-liu/autodl-contrib/tree/master/matrix_format).

-**Isabelle: I think this is confusing and error prone to have both AutoML and CSV formats.
-We should stick to the AutoML format.
-It is more general.
-There is also a sparse matrix version.
-We also need more metadata.
-This should NOT be optional**

-* title = 'Original data title/name.'
-* keywords = Any relevant keyword, for example: 'text.classification,document.processing'
-* authors = 'List of original data providers.'
-* resource_url = 'URL of where the data came from'
-* contact_name = 'Name of the person who formatted the data'
-* contact_url = 'URL of the contact person (to avoid listing the email)'
-* license = 'URL of a license, e.g. nay open data license such as http://creativecommons.org/about/cc0'
-* date_created = 'Date of data release'
-* past_usage = 'Whether the data were used in other challenges or benchmarks or in published papers.'
-* description = 'Detailed data description.'
-* preparation = 'How the data were prepared, preprocessed.
-Methods for anonymizing, subsampling, etc.'
-* representation = 'What the features represent (e.g. word frequencies in a document, pixels, etc.'
-* feat_type = { 'Numerical' 'Categorical' 'Binary' } # do not change that
-* label_names = { 'label1' 'label2' etc. 'labeln' } # Column header of the solution files indicating the names of the labels in multi-label or multi-class tasks.

-**I suggest you change iris.m in [an example dataset](https://github.com/zhengying-liu/autodl-contrib/tree/master/matrix_format/iris-AutoML) by an example dataset.info file having this required metadata information.

-**

 ### File Format
 Under file format, each example is an independent file (this is usually the case for large examples such as videos) and all labels are contained in another file.